-FairSquare has also taken a stance on the issue of football club ownership, and in April 2020 wrote to the English Premier League in relation to the proposed Saudi Arabia government-backed takeover of Newcastle United.
-In July 2020 we and Human Rights Watch called on the Premier League to adopt a human rights policy, the absence of which was exposed by the eventual approval of the Newcastle takeover in October 2021.
+In 2020 FairSquare called on the English Premier League to disqualify the Saudi Arabia government-backed takeover of Newcastle United, and to adopt a human rights policy, the absence of which was exposed by the eventual approval of the Newcastle takeover in 2021.
 FairSquare argued that the case pointed to the “far wider and deeper issue of [the role of] dark money” in the UK.
-In February 2023, we called on UEFA to disqualify a Qatari bid to acquire Manchester United, in the interests of competition integrity.
+In 2023 FairSquare pressed UEFA to disqualify a Qatari bid to acquire Manchester United.

 Our work on accountability in sport is informed by years of research and advocacy on human rights abuses connected to the Qatar 2022 World Cup, and the role of FIFA in this.
 In 2019, Liverpool FC supported our call for investigations into migrant worker deaths, ahead of their participation in the World Club Championships in Doha.
 In 2022, as part of a coalition, we pushed for FIFA to create a compensation fund for lives and livelihoods lost in connection with the World Cup.
 We have also advocated for Abdullah Ibhais, a World Cup whistleblower imprisoned in Qatar after a grossly unfair trial.